PurpleButNotALight/PurpleButNotALight/README.md

 i may look like a retarded developer, but... you're right

-so like i know haxe css js or something
+so like i know haxe css js iddk

-if you really wanna contact me then get lost, at least for now because gefcsdeeifvkpcjrgewc;gr'wdd'lgr3w ó
+you can contact me on discord or smthn my tag is @plankdev

 i also do like music and stuff